Kickapoo Turnpike: Future

 A southern extension of the Turnpike to I-35 is planned.
+As a result, AASHTO approved an application from ODOT to assign it the interstate designation I-335 in November 2023.
+This was recycled from the original plan from August 2021 where they were going to extend the existing I-240.
+In March 2024, the OTA announced that it would be updating signage for the turnpike over the next two months.
+The current turnpike logo would be removed and replaced with I-335 shields along with the yellow "TOLL" banner.
+I-240 will not be extended nor be part of the turnpike and the future interstate will not connect to its parent route until the southern extension is completed.

 Tolls

 On March 1, 2016, toll rates on all turnpikes in Oklahoma increased for the first time since June 2009.
 The rate hike was implemented to help fund the Driving Forward initiative, which includes improvements and/or extensions to five other Oklahoma toll roads, as well as the construction of the Kickapoo Turnpike from scratch.

 As of 25 January 2022, it costs $3.95 with PlatePay ($1.90 with Pikepass) to drive the entire length of the turnpike.

 Exit list

 Exit numbers branch off of I-44's mileage markers.